A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization: Discussion and Open challenges

 \subsection{Trajectory-based Features}

 The process of automated algorithm selection and configuration could potentially benefit from features that take into account the interactions between the problem and the algorithm.
-Moreover, utilizing samples from the optimization algorithm's trajectory incurs no additional computational expenses, as there is no need to evaluate the objective function of the optimization problem prior to running the algorithm.
+Moreover, utilizing samples from the optimization algorithm's trajectory incurs no additional computational expenses, since there is no need to evaluate the objective function of the optimization problem prior to running the algorithm.
 A potential direction for future research would involve the generation of new features tailored specifically for online use, which would be computationally inexpensive enough to be calculated during algorithm execution.
-Despite the DynamoRep (statistical) and Opt2vec (based on autoencoder) features, features from the trajectory of an optimization algorithm instance could be extracted using expert knowledge or deep learning methods such as Long Short-Term Memory Networks (LSTM), Convolutional Neural Networks (CNN), or Transformers.
-On the other hand, algorithm features based on internal algorithm parameters are highly useful for distinguishing between different configurations of the same algorithm, but it is not trivial to use them for different types of algorithms that do not have the same internal parameters.
+Despite the DynamoRep (statistical) and Opt2Vec (based on autoencoder) features, features from the trajectory of an optimization algorithm instance could be extracted using expert knowledge or deep learning methods such as Long Short-Term Memory Networks (LSTM), Convolutional Neural Networks (CNN), or Transformers.